andreasabel/agda2lagda/README.md

   These will be turned into TeX comments.
   Nested comments are recognized.

-- The rest is interpreted as Agda code and wrapped in a `code` environment.
+- The rest is interpreted as code and wrapped in a `code` environment.

 Example: `agda2lagda Foo.agda`